Before ultra-reading this profile, be sure to super-peruse :

 These stats are closer to the Mayfair statting approach than the writeups.org one.
 So they assume heroic values, rather than the numbers demonstrated in the story.

 A good chunk of the stats work on the conceit that he’s Supermanlike.
-It’s not as clearly demonstrated as I’d prefer, but all the captions and characters assume that this is the case.
+It’s not as clearly demonstrated as we’d prefer, but all the captions and characters assume that this is the case.

 As you can see, this — as with other Syndicators — is on a post-Crisis scale.
 Which I increasingly forget to mention in writeups, since the Crisis was about 35 years ago as of this writing.